Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: IR and UV limits

-The perturbative calculation of the mass gap \([E_{\theta_{0}}(\L)-E_{0}(\L)]\) for \(\L\ll1\) was done in \cite{Shin:1996gi} and was compared with the numerical results following from the TBA approach in \cite{Balog:2003yr}.
-We only recall that for the mass gap, in the logarithmic approximation,
+The 2-loop perturbative calculation of the mass gap \([E_{\theta_{0}}(\L)-E_{0}(\L)]\) for \(\L\ll1\) was done in \cite{Shin:1996gi}.
+It was compared with the numerical results following from the TBA approach in \cite{Balog:2003yr} for \(N=2\).
+Here we cite this result only for the mass gap (\(M=1)\), in the logarithmic approximation using the 2-loop result of \cite{Mana:1996nz,Mana:1996pk}: